nano256/tread-nano/README.md

 ### Training

 In order to train a diffusion model, we offer a minimalistic training script in `train.py`.
-In its simplest form, it can be started using:
+In its simplest form it can be started using:

 ```python
 accelerate launch train.py